Lord-Guckavin/silly-scott/String Manipulation.md

 # Challenge 1

 Write a program that

--Asks for the first name and then a surname
+- Asks for the first name and then a surname
--Prints both the first name and then the last name -Prints them both on the same line
+- Prints both the first name and then the last name
+- Prints them both on the same line